marksliva/uncle-foo/README.md

 - c
 - clojure
 - ruby
+- go
 - javascript (nodejs flavor)
-(make sure the language you select is installed on your box)
+#### make sure the language you select is installed on your box

 #### todo: